FRn13ds/Account_manager/README.md

 ## +++ Using +++

-1 _ open an account
+1 _ create an account

 2 _ login to your account